Shidorin/portfolio/README.md

 # Project Structure

+---

-- components
+- components: This directory contains reusable components used throughout the project.

-  - common

-- data

-- pages

-- store
+  - common: This subdirectory includes common components shared across multiple pages or features.
+- data: This directory stores any data files or configurations used by the project.

+- pages: This directory holds the individual pages.

+- store: This directory contains the state management-related files, such as reducers, actions, and store configuration.